Computing Technology for Math Excellence Logo

 Educreations imageTurn your iPad into a recordable whiteboard and screencasting tool with Educreations Interactive Whiteboard, a free app (with in-app purchases).
 Use it to create video tutorials simply by touching, tapping, and talking.

-Explain Everything is a screencasting, whiteboard, and design app.
+Explain Everything for grades 3-12 is a screencasting, whiteboard, and design app.
 It's promoted as a "complete online and mobile whiteboard app."
 You can import and insert any document, picture, or video; draw and annotate in color; move and animate objects; zoom and pan; record and play; and export and share.
 Use it to create tutorials and video lessons.
 You can collaborate anywhere and set up group activities.

 FluidMath IconFluidMath from Fluidity Software is a teaching and learning tool for Pen-Centric platforms, including Tablet PCs and interactive whiteboards.
 While not free, its capabilities will enable you to use your own handwriting (very convenient for entering math symbols) to create, solve, graph and automatically animate math and physics problems.
 These resulting dynamic instructional materials will help learners to explore and better understand concepts.